Skip to main content

 They ended up with 4,793 nights of paired diet and sleep data from 3,598 adults.
 On average, people were about 53 years old and slightly overweight, but mostly healthy.

-The sleep device broke each night into deep sleep, REM sleep, and light sleep, and tracked how long people slept and their average heart rate while sleeping.
-The app captured not only what they ate, but also when they ate it.
+The sleep device split each night into deep sleep, REM sleep, and light sleep, and tracked how long people slept and their average heart rate while sleeping.
+The app also kept score of when people ate, because apparently dinner time likes to join the chat.

-To make the data more like a trial, the researchers used advanced statistics to compare each person’s higher-fiber or heavier-dinner days to their lighter days.
+To make the data look more like a trial, the researchers used advanced statistics to compare each person’s higher-fiber or heavier-dinner days with their lighter days.
 “We tried to mimic a randomized trial inside everyday life,” says senior author Prof. Eran Segal.

 What the researchers actually found

-On average, people slept about 6.3 hours a night with sleep made up of roughly 18% deep sleep, 24% REM sleep, and 59% light sleep.
-Daily food intake averaged about 1,800 calories with a typical mix of carbs, fat, and protein.
+On average, people slept about 6.3 hours a night, with sleep made up of roughly 18% deep sleep, 24% REM sleep, and 59% light sleep.
+Daily food intake averaged about 1,800 calories, with the usual mix of carbs, fat, and protein doing its best impression of balance.

 Out of 25 diet-related measures, only six clearly linked to next-night sleep after strict testing.
-Most of those were about plant-heavy eating and meal timing, not single vitamins or the exact carb-fat-protein split.
+Most of those were about plant-heavy eating and meal timing, not single vitamins or some magical carb-fat-protein ratio hiding in the pantry.

 “Routine choices like fiber intake, plant diversity, and when you eat your biggest meal showed the clearest signals,” says co-author Dr. Hagai Rossman.